---safe Ignore unsafe in program and perform safety checks unconditionally. --server Generate a server-mode executable that reads commands from stdin.
+--safe Ignore unsafe in program and perform safety checks unconditionally.

---server Generate a server-mode executable that reads commands from stuffi.
+--server Generate a server-mode executable that reads commands from stdin.

 -v verbose Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.